Junior Nursing Courses

 This course introduces models of transcultural health care.
 Issues to the health care professional's role in the delivery of culturally competent based health care are explored.
 Emphasis is placed on the assessment and analysis of culturally congruent care as related to clinical practice issues in the United States and globally and more specifically in the context of sub-Saharan Africa.
 Interplay between models of transcultural care and other models of clinical application of culturally appropriate interventions are examined.

-UPNS 325 Pharmacology for Nursing Practice II - 3 credits
+UPNS 325 Pharmacology in Nursing Practice II - 3 credits

 This course is a continuation of Pharmacology for Nursing Practice I covering additional basic principles of pharmacology and drug therapy necessary for general nursing practice.
 Concepts of drug effectiveness, pharmacokinetics, mechanism of action, and drug interactions will be examined.
 In most cases, the emphasis will be on the pharmacological action of drugs on specific organ systems.
 Throughout the course, medications will be discussed in relation to their clinical use in the treatment of specific disease conditions.